Balmorhea State Park

 Balmorhea State Park is a 46 acre state park located on the San Solomon Springs in Reeves County, Texas, opened in 1968.
 The closest city is Balmorhea, Texas.
 Texas Parks and Wildlife Department manages the park.
+The park is best known for its large spring-fed swimming pool.
 The park is open year-round, and visitation is capped at 900 people per day.

 Features

 The main feature of the park is the 1.3 acre, 3.5 e6USgal freshwater pool built around the springs.
 It is the world’s largest spring-fed swimming pool.
 The spring has a constant flow of 22 to 28 e6USgal a day so no chlorination is required.
-The water temperature ranges from 72 to 76 F and up to 30 ft deep.
+The water temperature ranges from 72 to 76 F and is up to 30 ft deep.
 The pool bottom is flat in the more shallow areas and has a more natural rock bottom in the deeper areas.
 The pool is used for swimming, snorkeling, and scuba diving.